Registered Behavior Technician Overview

-A Registered Behavior Technician (RBT) is a paraprofessional within the field of Applied Behavioral Analysis (ABA) therapy who has received the training and demonstrated competency to become certified to support the work of a board-certified behavior analyst (BCBA).
-Under the supervision of a BCBA, RBTs help to implement behavioral interventions and other teaching strategies to help individuals struggling with behavioral challenges.
+A Registered Behavior Technician (RBT) is trained to help children and adults learn positive skills and behaviors.
+Under the supervision of a BCBA, RBTs help to implement behavioral interventions and other supports to help individuals struggling with behavioral challenges.

 Job Growth and Wages